incompleto/code-of-conduct/readme.md

 ### English version

 There is very little chance of having fun or creating anything interesting in an environment where people do not feel safe.
-That is why [incomple.to](https://incomple.to) has a Code of Conduct.
+That is why incomple.to has a Code of Conduct that you should read before joining us.

 👉 &nbsp; [**You can read it here**](english.md) &nbsp; 👈